0xsch1zo/celeris/README.md

 - {{session_root}}
 - {{session_name}}

+## Contributions
+Contributions are always welcome!
+If you have a bug or a feature feel free to make an issue or a PR.

 ## Acknowledgments
 - [tsman](https://github.com/TecuceanuGabriel/tsman) - took inspiration from the readme format because I can't make things pretty
 - [tmux-sessionizer](https://github.com/jrmoulton/tmux-sessionizer)